The Whole School Curriculum

-- Community.
-In all our learning we instil in the children a sense of community – from the school community, to engaging parents and the local community, but also ensuring children have a wider sense of community from a national perspective, engaging with British Values, but also a global perspective.
-Developing a sense of community pervades through the curriculum in many subjects, including PSHE, Geography, art and dance.
+- Diversity.
+In all our learning we instil in the children a sense of awareness of the diversity of life – from within the school community, to the local community, but also ensuring children have a wider sense of understanding from a national perspective, engaging with British Values, but also a global perspective.
+Developing a sense of understanding of diversity in our communities pervades through the curriculum in many subjects, including PSHE, Geography, art and dance.

 Each theme is planned to embed these drivers at an appropriate age for the children.

 Information on the school curriculum

 Each term your child’s curriculum will be based on a theme which will match your child’s interests and age.
 There will be opportunities for your child to have an input into the curriculum and also for them to experience first-hand experiences through educational visits and practical activities.
 Your child will bring home a class newsletter each term, detailing aspects of the theme.